 Rome Point Seals

-disturbed and chased away from the haul-out have increased; however, we
+and chased away from the haul-out site have increased.

 for these unfortunate occurrences.
 The seals need their rest and